wp-plugins/chcounter-widget/readme.txt

 **Version 1.1.2**, *25-February-2008*

-- Took out the uninstallation upon plugin deactivation and added an option to uninstall it.
+- Took out automatic uninstallation upon plugin deactivation
+- NEW Feature: option to uninstall it upon plugin deactivation
 - Fixed a severe bug in 1.1.1 so that the widget was not displayed.

 **Version 1.1.1**, *25-February-2008*